frankzkzhu/TASoft/index.md

 ## Welcome to TASoft LLC Blog Page

 ### TASoft LLC will use this space for news, announcements, and all related events.
+On December 11, 2022
+- While ideas for cross model integration greatly improves consistentcy, it hasn't achieved desired results for cross model integration itself yet.
+Still hopeful that cross model integration will make forecasting perfection as normal and inaccuracy as anomaly!

 On December 5, 2022
 - Published TAsoft LLC Stock Forecasting on youtube to kick off the mini series of TASoft LLC stock forecasting!